Ashley-Harris/Marking-tool-for-stats220/README.md

 # Marking tool for stats220
-I am one of the teaching assistant for STATS 220 in 2020, semester one.
-This repo is just to store my scripts to automake the process.
+I am one of the teaching assistants for STATS 220.
+This repo is forked from a colleague's script to automate the marking process.

 Auto-marker for Lab 01 [Marking for HTML](A01R.R)